TwinLizzie/NGnoidTV/NGNUITY.md

 Bureaucratic garbage aside, my point stands.
 If you use a calculator, you will always get 50+50=100, 1+1=2, etc. You will always get out of AI, exactly what you put in.
 So it's not a matter of whether or not Artificial Intelligence itself is evil, but whether or not you can come up with a decent and stable iteration of it to start with.

 However, if your goal is to have a society that will [never] change its core values (e.g. the maximization of happiness, maximization of human potential, minimization of suffering) - and [never] become corrupted, no matter how many centuries go by - then having an AI government is clearly worth the effort to pursue.

+When it comes to Big AI, the rule of thumb should be: It's better to have it and not need it, than to need it and not have it.
+Individual sovereignty should always take priority whenever possible.
+Humans being should be allowed to self-govern to the extent that it doesn't result in a global apocalypse, or runaway inequalities.

+Big AI should, for the most part, lay dormant.
+Just as authoritarianism does in any given democracy; only to be reawakened in a state of emergency.
+We will always live under the subliminal terror of the Leviathan, and the Leviathan is [us].

 ### On Animal Rights and Veganism